zognin/tp/docs/UserGuide.md

 * `INDEX` allows you to choose which recipe to add ingredients to by specifying its position in the currently displayed recipe list.

-* An ingredient already exists in the inventory if it has the same `NAME` and `UNIT` as an existing ingredient in the inventory.
+* An ingredient already exists in the recipe if it has the same `NAME` and `UNIT` as an existing ingredient in the recipe's ingredient sub-list.

 * Ingredients that already exist in the recipe cannot be added again.
 Instead, perform delete recipe ingredient command first before performing this command again.